As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 It is the place where the movement of rocks has been observed and filmed for the first time.
 However, there are some other places in the world where a similar mechanism takes place.

 Sailing stones can be found not only in Death Valley National Park.
-They are also reported from the shallow bottom of the Great Slave Lake in northern Canada, the shores of the Baltic Sea, dry lake surfaces in Spain and South Africa.
+They are also reported from the shallow bottom of the Great Slave Lake in northern Canada, the shores of the Baltic Sea, and dry lake surfaces in Spain and South Africa.
 The explanation of rock trails is linked to floating ice, too.

 TIP: California is full of amazing rockhounding sites.
 Check out the best digging sites in California with maps included in the article below: